lmc5190/RLdemo/experiments/dynasarsa_vs_nstepsarsa/epsilon_decay/README.md

 This generally looks like the plot in foundation/epsilon.

-Thanks to https://www.codecogs.com/latex/eqneditor.php for helping me render equations here.
+Thanks to the developrs at CodeCogs https://www.codecogs.com/latex/eqneditor.php for helping me render equations.
+Please support them!